reiserlab/Modular-LED-Display/docs/Guidelines-Hardware.md

 ![Drill file errors](../assets/error_drill.png){:.ifr .pop}

 In the past, [drill files](#drill-files) were especially error-prone.
 This is possibly caused by OrCAD's default settings that produce a non-standard file unless parameters are set correctly.
-In some instances, this is caused by missing configuration for the drill bit size in the header, as in the example from a manufacturer's feedback on the right.
+In some instances, this is caused by missing configuration for the drill bit size in the header as in the example screenshot of an error message that a manufacturer sent to us.
 Not all manufacturers will complain about all errors; they will assume a default tool size or copy drill bit size from an assembly file.
 This copy&paste process on the manufacturer side adds a potential mistake to the PCB, which can easily be avoided by providing a valid drill file.

 Since drill files are ASCII files, one way is to add the header information.
 "Further readings" in the [drill file section](#drill-files) provide some starting information on how to do this.
 In other cases, repeat codes caused the issue since not all machines support these newer file format features.
 While these issues can be fixed by editing the `*.drl` file as well, it is often easier to export another drill file following the suggestion in the [drill file section](#drill-files).